 So first off, I think most amateur golfers have had the experience of hitting the ball extremely well on the range whether it be in a practice session or a warm-up before the round.
 Only to have this great feeling of control over your shots evaporate once the real play begins.

-***Disclaimer: I am not a golf pro (and if you need help with your specific swing you should seek out a golf professional or instructor), but instead I am a physical therapist with golf specific training and a great understanding of how the body works.
+***Disclaimer: I am not a golf pro (and if you need help with your specific swing, you should seek out a golf professional or instructor), but instead I am a physiotherapy expert in Minneapolis with golf specific training and a great understanding of how the body works.

 There are two large reasons why this difference from the range to the course occurs.
 One has to do with how you judge your accuracy on the range, and the other has to do with how we get our body ready for real golf on the range.

 So, let’s quickly talk about the aforementioned accuracy brought up in the above paragraph, before we get to the meat and potatoes of this article.
 Over the years through my personal golf growth and talking with golf/teaching professionals one thing that has been consistently brought up is how we judge our game on the range.
 We tend to hit the ball on the range with less specificity in comparison to what we expect on the course.
 We hit the ball with great contact and maybe we were generally aiming down the middle which is where it generally lands, so we feel pretty good about that one, right?
 Well the problem is this is not how we judge our shots on the course.
 On the range we want to remember that when actually playing we are generally shooting to (somewhat) small areas on the course during our round, therefore we likely need to pay much closer attention to not only where we are aiming on the range, but also where our ball in ending in relation to that designated area.